Taluu/Link-TPL/docs/reference/api.rst

 Cache Managers
 --------------
 Using Link may ask for some performances when parsing templates.
-To avoid to parse somthing that is unchanged since the last time it was parsed, we may have to use a Cache, that is responsible to ask for a refresh of the result.
+To avoid to parse something that is unchanged since the last time it was parsed, we may have to use a Cache, that is responsible to ask for a refresh of the result.

 Built-in cache managers